open-politics/SSARE/README.md

-# SSARE 🌐📰🔍🧠🗺️🪡📊🤖🗄️🔧
-Open Source Political Intelligence needs a news brain!
+   <h1>SSARE 🌐📰🔍🧠🗺️🪡📊🤖🗄️🔧</h1>Open Source Political Intelligence needs a news brain!

 On a mission to find the **#NeedleInTheHayStack**